-Under IFRS, all property, plant and equipment is measured at cost less accumulated depreciation.
+Under IFRS, all property, plant and equipment is measured at cost less accumulated depreciation other than right-of-use assets which are stated at discounted cash flow bas.
 Accordingly, the two amounts differ on account of the different accounting policies applied.